 - Software Updates: Check if there are any available software updates for your head unit.
 Sometimes, updates address compatibility issues and improve overall performance.

-If you’ve exhausted the DIY options without success, it might be time to seek professional assistance from a company like Signal Garage.
+If you’ve exhausted the DIY options without success, it might be time to seek professional assistance.
 An experienced car audio technician can diagnose and repair complex issues, such as amplifier problems or internal speaker damage.If your car is still under warranty, consult your dealership for potential coverage of repairs or replacements.

 If your car’s audio system is equipped with an amplifier, it’s worth investigating its functionality: